15 Easy Pen and Paper Games Your Family Will Love

 - In a waiting room

-It’s also fun to declare a night of low-tech fun, without any screens.
+It’s also fun to declare a night of low-tech fun, without any screens when your entertainment can only come from humble paper and pen games.
 It breaks up repetitive habits and can feel like a whole new experience.

 More Fun Family Activities